CloudySn0w/BTLoader/README.md

 Tweak to inject [Ra1n](https://github.com/ra1ncord/ra1n) into Discord and perform various tasks.

+**We at BTLoader wish to clarify that while BTLoader is intended to load Ra1n upon its release, this functionality is not yet available.
+Consequently, BTLoader currently loads the Revenge Bundle.**

 ## Installation

 The latest builds can be found in the [Releases](https://github.com/CloudySn0w/BTLoader/releases) tab.